 - Utah: If the title is lost, you can apply for an Application for Utah Duplicate Title for a small fee.
 This is usually issued in a few days and allows you to junk a car even if its registration has expired.
 A bill of sale is only compulsory in the state if you don't have the vehicle’s registration.

 - Texas: If you don’t have a title, you can apply for a certified copy of your title or a bonded title from the Texas DMV.
 An odometer disclosure is also required for vehicles up to 20 years old.
 You must complete a Vehicle Transfer Notification form online or by mail within 30 days of selling your junk car.
 A bill of sale is also recommended.

-In California, you can junk a car under the state’s Consumer Assistance Program.
-Under this environmental initiative, ‘the Bureau of Automotive Repair’s (BAR) Consumer Assistance Program (CAP) offers eligible consumers repair assistance and vehicle retirement options to help improve California’s air quality.’
+You can junk a car in California under the Consumer Assistance Program.
+Under this environmental initiative, 'the Bureau of Automotive Repair’s (BAR) Consumer Assistance Program (CAP) offers eligible consumers repair assistance and vehicle retirement options to help improve California's air quality.'